 The DMP must retain a record of all information given to the MSR, which must be provided to the Financial Conduct Authority on request.
-Separately, the MSR should assess for itself whether it is in possession of inside information or when it ceases to be in possession of inside information.3 Further detail is contained in MAR Level 2 regulations and ESMA guidance, available here and here, respectively.
+Separately, the MSR should assess for itself whether it is in possession of inside information or when it ceases to be in possession of inside information.3 Further detail is contained in MAR Level 2 regulations, as retained in the UK by the FCA’s Technical Standards (Market Abuse Regulation) (EU Exit) Instrument 2019 (2019/45) and ESMA guidance, available here and here, respectively.

 2 Id., art.
 11(5).

 3 Id., art.
 11(7).